 Spaying and neutering are not a quick fix for all behavior problems.
 Spaying and neutering will not help reduce learned or habitual behaviors.
 Spaying and neutering does not cause your pet to gain weight nor does it affect their intelligence or desire to run and play.

-Contact our front desk today to schedule your pet’s spay or neuter surgery!
+Contact us today to schedule your pet’s spay or neuter surgery!